Data Model and First Feature with Prisma ORM

 }

-The edit form reuses the same form structure as create, while delete uses an AlertDialog component to require explicit confirmation before destroying data.
-These dialogs are preferable to Dialog as they cannot be dismissed by clicking outside of them - which is a better user experience for destructive actions.
+The edit form reuses the same structure as create.
+Delete uses AlertDialog to require explicit confirmation - it cannot be dismissed by clicking outside, which is better for destructive actions.

 Edit Board Form

-The edit form is nearly identical to the create form, but it pre-populates fields with existing values and calls updateBoardAction instead of createBoardAction.
+The edit form pre-populates fields with existing values and calls updateBoardAction.

 apps/web/app/[locale]/(internal)/boards/_components/edit-board-form.tsx